bitovi/academy/src/angular/14-building-order-form/building-order-form.md

   });
   ```

-## P2: How to Verify Your Solution is Correct
+## P2: How to verify your solution is correct

 ✏️ Update the order spec file **src/app/order/order.component.spec.ts** to be: